gina7484/nii2jpg/README.md

 ## Python Usage

-1. Let's run the file and start converting images!
-Please ensure that your output folder ends with a slash to avoid errors.
+1. Let's run the file and start converting images! **Please ensure that your output folder ends with a slash to avoid errors.**

 ```
+$ cd (move to the python/foler)
 $ python nii2png.py -i <inputfile> -o <outputfolder>
 ```